cma2015/deepTS/README.md

 * For any suggestions/comments, please send emails to: __Siyuan Chen__ <chenzhuod@gmail.com> or __Zhixu Qiu__ <zhixuqiu2015@gmail.com>

 ## How to cite this work
-Zhixu Qiu, Siyuan Chen, Yuhong Qi, Chunni Liu, Jingjing Zhai, Shang Xie, Chuang Ma, Exploring transcriptional switch events from pairwise, temporal, and population transcriptome data using deepTS (Submitted)
+Zhixu Qiu, Siyuan Chen, Yuhong Qi, Chunni Liu, Jingjing Zhai, Shang Xie, Chuang Ma, Exploring transcriptional switch events from pairwise, temporal, and population transcriptome data using deepTS.
+Briefings in Bioinformatics (Accepted)